Head Coach Donna Ricks

 Office: Recreation Center 232

-The 2015-16 season is the 23rd for Donna Ricks, professor of physical education, athletics and recreation, as head women's cross country and track and field coach at Carleton.
-Ricks was named MIAC Indoor Track and Field Coach of the Year in 2012 after guiding Carleton to a second-place conference finish, and is an eight-time MIAC Coach of the Year in cross country where she has led the Knights to the seven conference titles, including first-place finishes in 2013-2014-2015.
+The 2015-16 season was the 23rd for Donna Ricks, professor of physical education, athletics and recreation, as head women's cross country and track and field coach at Carleton.
+She was selected as 2016 Central Region Coach-of-the-Year by the U.S. Track and Field/Cross Country Coaches Association (USTFCCCA).
+Ricks was named MIAC Indoor Track and Field Coach-of-the-Year in 2012 after guiding Carleton to a second-place conference finish and is an eight-time MIAC Coach of the Year in cross country where she has led the Knights to the seven conference titles, including first-place finishes in 2013-2014-2015.

 Ricks came to Northfield after six years as head cross country and track and field coach at Minnesota State University, Mankato, where she earned a B.S. degree and an M.A. degree in athletic administration.
 As a student there, Ricks was a cross country and track and field standout and All-American performer.
 In honor of her accomplishments, Ricks' alma mater inducted her into its Hall of Fame in 1998 and named her the fifth-greatest female athlete to attend the school in the past century.

-Ricks resides in Northfield with her husband Dave (also the Carleton men's cross country and men's track and field head coach) and their daughter, Karissa.
+Ricks resides in Northfield with her husband Dave (also the Carleton men's cross country & men's track and field head coach) and their daughter, Karissa.

 Interim Head Coach Laura (Roach) Albares '10

-Laura (Roach) Albares returned to the Knights in August 2012 and serves as assistant coach with both the women’s cross country and track and field programs.
+Laura (Roach) Albares will serve as the Knights' interim head coach during both the 2017 indoor and outdoor seasons.
+She returned to her alma mater in August 2012 as the Knights' top assistant coach for both the women’s cross country and track & field programs.
 She previously spent two years as an assistant coach at Hamline University.